 Principles of comparative product design analysis covering marketing and sales, manufacturing techniques and materials, ambiance and qualities of the object/context relationship, and design analysis from the perspective of the designer, the end-user and the environment.
 (Elective course).

-Also listed as IDES 1001.
+Includes: Experiential Learning Activity Also listed as IDES 1001.
 Prerequisite(s): ARCH 2006 or IDES 1000.
+Lectures three hours a week.